 ECR: BCSER supports three types of projects designed to build individuals' capacity to carry out high quality fundamental (foundational and early-stage or exploratory) education research in science, technology, engineering, and mathematics.
-Individual Investigator Development in STEM Education Research (ECR: BCSER: IID) invites submission of proposals from two categories of individual investigators: early-career investigators and mid-career investigators.
-Awards may support individual investigators who have (a) articulated a fundamental research project appropriate for the ECR program, (b) identified specific capabilities the investigator(s) needs to more fully develop in order to conduct the research project, and (c) detailed a professional development plan that will enable the investigator to complete a pilot project within the specified time period.
-Institutes in Research Methods (ECR: BCSER: IRM) awards support field-initiated institutes that provide participants with training in up-to-date applications of computational, quantitative, qualitative, and evaluative research methods useful to STEM education researchers.
+Individual Investigator Development in STEM Education Research (ECR: BCSER: IID) invites submission of proposals from early-career and mid-career investigators.
+Awards will support individual investigators who have (a) articulated a fundamental research project appropriate for the ECR program, (b) identified specific capabilities the investigator needs to more fully develop in order to conduct the research project, and (c) detailed a professional development plan that will enable the investigator to complete a pilot project within the specified time period.
+Institutes in Research Methods (ECR: BCSER: IRM) awards support institutes that provide participants with training in up-to-date applications of computational, quantitative, qualitative, and evaluative research methods useful to STEM education researchers.
 Eligible participants may include investigators at any stage in their career development.
-Proposals that seek support to conduct well-focused conferences and workshops (ECR: BCSER: CONF) relating to the competition goals are also invited.
+Proposals that seek support to conduct well-focused conferences and workshops (ECR: BCSER: CONF) relevant to the competition goals also are invited.